In less than a days time, the fifth signature event of the PGA Tour season tees off at Trump National Doral’s Blue Monster.

 First-round leader prediction for Cadillac Championship

-The aforementioned Jacob Bridgeman offers some value at +4100.
+The aforementioned Jacob Bridgeman offers some value at +3900.

 Winning at Riviera has boasted his profile a lot but for this specific market look at where he ranks amongst the Tour’s best in first-round scoring average.
 He’s fifth!
-Just barely above Matt Fitzpatrick and Cameron Young but still enough to qualify for top five.
+Just barely above Matt Fitzpatrick and Young but still enough to qualify for top five.

-If we’re going more conservatively here, we’ll again just mention Scheffler’s name at +1025.
+If we’re going more conservatively here, we’ll again just mention Scheffler’s name at +1000.
 In eight events this season, he ranks first in Round 1 scoring.

 Cadillac Championship best bets

 No reason to stray away from a Tommy Fleetwood top 10 wager now.
-We’ll gladly gobble up +166 and not complain.
+We’ll gladly gobble up +172 and not complain.

-Drum roll, please ... last but not least, Justin Rose to T-20 is the lock of locks for Cadillac.
-The reigning Torrey Pines winner and 2012 Doral champ is priced at -102, which is basically even odds for the Tour’s top player in greens in regulation percentage (Hisatsune is second, for what it’s worth).
-It’s far from a sexy play but sometimes it’s best to ignore glamor.
+The reigning Torrey Pines winner and 2012 Doral champ is priced at +112, which is terrific for the Tour’s top player in greens in regulation percentage (Hisatsune is second, for what it’s worth).
+It’s far from a sexy play, but sometimes it’s best to ignore glamor.